DeegayuA/GreenWing/README.md

 **GreenWing: Quadcopter-Based Intelligent Irrigation System**

-**Introduction**
+<br>**Introduction**

-The overall objective of the project is to make the system work so smoothly that any person without excellent knowledge on agriculture can engage in agriculture effectively which is based on tangible data regarding environmental conditions and irrigation effectiveness to gain a maximum crop yield.
+<br>The overall objective of the project is to make the system work so smoothly that any person without excellent knowledge on agriculture can engage in agriculture effectively which is based on tangible data regarding environmental conditions and irrigation effectiveness to gain a maximum crop yield.
 The project encompasses several objectives which are very important in agricultural aspects.
-• To enhance agricultural efficiency by developing an intelligent irrigation system that optimizes water usage and reduces wastage by delivering water directly to the areas where it's most needed.
+<br>• To enhance agricultural efficiency by developing an intelligent irrigation system that optimizes water usage and reduces wastage by delivering water directly to the areas where it's most needed.
-• Utilize weather data to ensure that water distribution is precisely matched to the requirements of specific crop species.
+<br>• Utilize weather data to ensure that water distribution is precisely matched to the requirements of specific crop species.
-• Provide useful information to farmers and agricultural managers to make informed decisions regarding their crops' care.
+<br>• Provide useful information to farmers and agricultural managers to make informed decisions regarding their crops' care.
-• Utilize minimum energy resources in an effective way in agricultural practices.
+<br>• Utilize minimum energy resources in an effective way in agricultural practices.

-**Features**
+<br>**Features**
 <br> Presentation Video - https://youtu.be/jrrodnyfuZI
 <br> Weblink - http://green-wing.scienceontheweb.net/
 <br> username - test